badpaybad/dart_isolate_pool/README.md

     mapDI["TestObjectResult"] = TestObjectResult();
     return mapDI;
   };

-  pubsub.InitPublish(diBuilder: diBuilder);
+  //should do: declare in your initState pubsub.InitPublish(diBuilder: diBuilder);

   for (var i in [1, 2, 3]) {
-    await pubsub.Publish("test", [i, DateTime.now()]);
+    //call this to issues data to bg do, eg button click await pubsub.Publish("test", [i, DateTime.now()]);
     await pubsub.Publish("test1", [i, DateTime.now()]);
   }